HWTeng-Teaching/202502-Financial-Econometrics/referenced HW solution/C05Q31(def).md

 The test statistic's t-value does not fall within the rejection region; therefore, we fail to reject the null hypothesis.

 **結論：**
-The data are consistent with the hypothesis that delaying departure time by 30 minutes increases expected travel time by at least 10 minutes.
+The data do not provide sufficient evidence to conclude that delaying departure time by 30 minutes increases expected travel time by at least 10 minutes.

 ---